magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_scales.md

 In this example we will show how magnetic scales can be constructed with Magpylib for fast field computation.

-- model
-- experiment
-- refer to DS 91411 and 91479
+- reference to DS 91411 and 91479
-- use compounds
+- ideal-typical scales
+- PWS experiment and PWS reference